How to Boot into Windows Recovery Environment in Windows 11

 Alternative Methods

-Besides using Settings, you can also open the Windows Recovery Environment by holding the SHIFT key while clicking Restart from the Power menu.- Shift + Restart: Open the Start menu, click Power, and hold the SHIFT key while clicking Restart.
+If you prefer a quicker way to get to the Windows Recovery Environment, you can use a keyboard shortcut.
+Holding down the SHIFT key while clicking the Restart option from the Power menu is a fast method.
+Another option involves using the Command Prompt with administrator rights to enter a specific command.- Shift + Restart: Open the Start menu, click Power, and hold the SHIFT key while clicking Restart.
 This is the fastest way to trigger the recovery menu.

 - Command Prompt (Requires Admin Privileges): Open the Command Prompt as an administrator and type the following command: